Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Hundreds Of People

 Aside from the race team, there are far more people working on the sidelines or in the background throughout the season and during the winter.
-The factories, where the cars are designed and manufactured, as well as the offices at which the teams are headquartered, may employ several hundred people, with some teams perhaps being closer to 1000 in total.
+The factories, where the cars are designed and manufactured, as well as the offices at which the teams are headquartered, may employ several hundred people, with some teams perhaps being closer to 1200 in total.

 The factory workers that build the car are usually in the hundreds, as there are divisions of people for almost every part of the car.
 Then there are of course the people leading these divisions, such as aerodynamicists and general engineers.
-There will be R&D scientists, heading the development of new frontiers for the team to embark on to get ahead of the competition.
+There will also be R&D scientists, heading the development of new frontiers for the team to embark on to get ahead of the competition.

 Technical Director

-There will be a technical director too, who is often part of the race team, who will oversee all of the major design and construction of the car.
+There will be a technical director too, who is often part of the race team, and they will oversee all of the major design and construction of the car.
 The design team will be huge, as they are the ones responsible for coming up with next year’s car and bettering this year’s too.
 There will also be a squad of people that take care of the logistics.

 Going deeper, the teams will also have security workers at the factory, alongside maintenance workers and cleaners.
 They may hire contractors, or they may employ them directly.
 This takes the total number of people well into the hundreds.